compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-3: Web Scraping of a Developer Survey Website with Beautiful Soup/README.md

 **Result:**

 The project culminated in the establishment of a distinct order of programming languages based on their average annual salaries: Swift, Python, C++, JavaScript, Java, Go, R, C#, SQL, and PHP.
 Particularly noteworthy was the observation that Swift offered a significantly higher average annual salary compared to Python and C++, leading to a practical recommendation for early-career developers or recent graduates.

+**Reflection:**
+This project showcases the ability to extract and analyze data from a real-world survey, providing valuable insights for individuals considering career paths in programming languages.